-Telenor is committed to minimising its environmental impact by its infrastructure based mobile network operations in Asia, Central Eastern Europe and Scandinavia.
 Telenor's business units operate with the policy of making all reasonable efforts to minimise use of natural resources including energy, water and raw materials.
 Since 2008, Telenor Group has established documented processes which consider climate change related risks and opportunities as part of our total business environment.
-All Telenor Group's business units shall adhere to local and internationally recognized environmental and energy efficiency standards, as adhered to by Telenor Group.
+All our business units shall adhere to local and internationally recognized environmental and energy efficiency standards.
 The business units shall have an updated risk assessment for its operations focusing on extreme weather events related to climate change.
-All business units shall investigate potential business initiatives and partnerships for offering such ecoefficient solutions.
+All business units shall investigate potential business initiatives and partnerships for offering such eco-efficient solutions.